DrSDR/HackRF-Portapack-C16-File-Maker-Python-Scripts/README.md

 three py files are attached to see how am and 7 frs and a wbfm signal where created in python and saves off the txt file and c16 file that are needed for the portapack sd card.

+also added py that makes 40 am signals that covers all 40 channels of cb radio.

+please use for testing and learning only.

+connect hackrf to sdr device directly.    insert 40dB pad between sdr and hackrf to ensure sdr does not get too strong of a signal.

+rtl-sdr is a good device.

+keep learning RF and have fun.

+world needs more engineers,  not more lawyers and money suckers.

 thanks for reading and enjoy.

 dr. moonshine